 Endsley Memorial Fellowship

 The Fred Endsley Memorial Fellowship was created in 2001 memory of former SAIC Photography faculty member Fred Endsley.
-The fellowship is awarded by the Photography department to support a student’s thesis exhibition.
+The fellowship is awarded to a graduate photography student by the Photography department to support a student's thesis exhibition.

 The Golub Award